Withdrawal Agreement Drafts & Selected Negotiation Documents

 This judgment of the UK Supreme Court upheld the decision of the High Court of Justice (see below) requiring the government of Prime Minister Theresa May to obtain the authorization of Parliament prior to initiating the UK's withdrawal from the EU.
 In a parallel challenge to Brexit, which was consolidated with the Miller case, the Supreme Court also held that the devolved legislatures in Northern Ireland, Scotland, and Wales may not exercise a veto over the UK's decision to withdraw from the EU.

 - R (Miller) v.
-Secretary of State for Exiting the European Union (judgment of the High Court)
+Secretary of State for Exiting the European Union (High Court judgment)

 R (Miller) v.
 Secretary of State for Exiting the European Union (summary of the judgment)